Edward M. Abroms

-Edward M. Abroms (May 6, 1935 – February 13, 2018) was an Emmy Award-winning American film and TV editor.
+Edward M. Abroms (May 6, 1935 – February 13, 2018) was an American film editor and TV director.

 Abroms was born and raised in Hollywood, Los Angeles.
 He studied film at the University of Southern California before dropping out to go to work at Republic Studios.

-He was nominated at the 56th Academy Awards for his work on the film Blue Thunder in the category of Academy Award for Best Film Editing, his nomination was shared with Frank Morriss.
+Abroms was nominated at the 56th Academy Awards for his work on the film Blue Thunder in the category of Academy Award for Best Film Editing, his nomination was shared with Frank Morriss.

-Abroms has worked with American film director Steven Spielberg on Night Gallery and The Sugarland Express and was bestowed the American Cinema Editors Career Achievement Award in 2006.
+Abroms worked with American film director Steven Spielberg on Night Gallery and The Sugarland Express and was bestowed the American Cinema Editors Career Achievement Award in 2006.

-He received Primetime Emmy Awards for editing the My Sweet Charlie World Premiere in 1970 and the Columbo NBC Mystery Movie in 1972 He shared the 2006 American Cinema Editors Career Achievement Award.
+Abroms received Primetime Emmy Awards for editing the My Sweet Charlie World Premiere in 1970 and the Columbo NBC Mystery Movie in 1972 He shared the 2006 American Cinema Editors Career Achievement Award.
 He also directed for the 1978-1979 NBC television series The Eddie Capra Mysteries.

 On February 13, 2018, Abroms died of heart failure in Los Angeles, California.
 He was 82.

-He has also worked as an editor in Sam Peckinpah’s suspense thriller film The Osterman Weekend (1983).
+Abroms also worked as an editor in Sam Peckinpah’s suspense thriller film The Osterman Weekend (1983).